emeb/AD_Power/README.md

 I have prototyped a small PCB with the proper circuitry for this which can be added into the power supply cable.
 The design info is available here if you are able to DIY such things.
-I do not manufactur or sell these.
+I do not manufacture or sell these myself.

 ## Hardware